stackforge/fuel-docs/pages/reference-architecture/task-deployment/0010-task-schema.rst

 -------

-Making a task ``skipped`` will guarantee that this task will not be executed, but all the task's depdendencies will be preserved:
+Making a task ``skipped`` will guarantee that this task will not be executed, but all the task's dependencies will be preserved:

 .. code-block:: yaml